lockss/lockss.github.io/administrators/manual/2.0-alpha3/introduction/security.md

 ## Networking

 LOCKSS 2.0-alpha3 is the first version of the LAAWS (LOCKSS Architected As Web Services) initiative deployed in a Kubernetes environment.
 The Kubernetes networking model is sophisticated and requires complex interactions with the host operating system's network and firewall stacks.
-LOCKSS 2.0-alpha3, for the purposes of demonstrating basic functionality, requires disabling any of the user-friendly wrappers around `iptables`, such as`firewalld` or `ufw`, which can interfere with Kubernetes' `iptables` manipulations.
+LOCKSS 2.0-alpha3, for the purposes of demonstrating basic functionality, requires disabling any of the user-friendly wrappers around `iptables`, such as `firewalld` or `ufw`, which can interfere with Kubernetes' `iptables` manipulations.
 Better integration with these firewall wrappers will arrive in LOCKSS 2.0-alpha4.

 ## System Privileges

-Likewise, to demonstrate basic functionality, LOCKSS 2.0-alpha3 runs as a dedicated `lockss` system user lwith `sudo` privileges.
+Likewise, to demonstrate basic functionality, LOCKSS 2.0-alpha3 runs as a dedicated `lockss` system user with `sudo` privileges.
 This requirement will be relaxed in future versions as we integrate better with the underlying operating system.